 City staff prepared targeted packets for further outreach that can be easily used both by staff and members of the community, further broadening our ability to connect and capture information from a variety of community stakeholders, through a "Meeting in a Box" process.
-A "Meeting-in-a-Box" is a self-guided meeting format that will be available on the city's website.
-This meeting in a box format will allow community members to dig into topics that are most interesting to them and submit ideas to city staff.
-The meeting in a box format was available to the public for the entirety of 2021 in order to ensure maximum reach of engagement.
+A "Meeting-in-a-Box" is a self-guided meeting format that was available on the city's website.
+This meeting in a box format allowed community members to dig into topics that are most interesting to them and submit ideas to city staff.
+The meeting in a box format was available to the public for the entirety of 2021 to ensure maximum reach of engagement.